Yes to Everything

 Yes to Everything is a 2005 album by Canadian alternative rock band 54-40.
 This was the first 54-40 album recorded with the band's new guitarist, Dave Genn (former guitarist of Matthew Good Band).
 The album was recorded at The Warehouse Studio in Vancouver using former Midnight Oil and Matthew Good producer Warne Livesey.
+"Easy to Love" and "Golden Sun" were released as singles from the album.